TV Meteorologist

 When a major storm event is coming, do your TV producers encourage you to sensationalize it?
 Amp up the hype/severity/fear-factor, that sort of thing?

-Asked by Moe-town over 12 years ago
+Asked by Moe-town about 13 years ago

 I haven't personally experienced that but I know of stations where the culture sort of suggests that type of behavior.
 One of the problems with that type of thing is once you raise the level just a bit there is often a "keeping up with the Joneses" type of competition that kicks in and it escalates over time.
 Often times reporters in the field will feel the need to raise the level of urgency to make live shots more interesting.
 Great question, it is a growing problem.